 These models pack a 1.8L I4 engine that pumps out 141 horses, paired with a seamless CVT.
 You’ll be zipping around town and cruising highways while sipping fuel at a frugal 28 city/34 highway MPG.

-Tech-wise, these years saw some ingenious upgrades.
+Tech-wise, these years saw some excellent upgrades.
 Later models got Apple CarPlay and Android Auto, so your phone and car can play nice together.
-Safety got a boost too, with Honda Sensing tech bringing goodies like adaptive cruise control and lane-keeping assist to the party.
+Safety got a boost too, with Honda Sensing tech bringing features like adaptive cruise control and lane-keeping assistance to the party.

 Reliability?
 Check.
 Fewer mechanical problems?
 You got it.
-Satisfied customers?
+Happy customers?
 In spades.
 That’s why these years are the all-stars of this generation.

 The Worst Years: 2016, 2018, 2019